Fundamentals of NFTs in art and collectibles

 Challenges and opportunities in the NFT world

-NFTs have opened up a global market with unprecedented opportunities, but they also face complex challenges that must be carefully managed.
+NFTs have opened a global market with unprecedented opportunities, but they also face complex challenges that must be carefully managed.

-Mass adoption and growing popularity raise questions about sustainability, regulation, and ethical practices in this emerging digital ecosystem.
+Mass adoption and growing popularity raise questions about sustainability, regulation and ethical practices in this emerging digital ecosystem.

 Auctions and sales records